-- use of medications known to cause malignant arrhythmias such as those prolonging the QT interval - o Recurrent or unexplained infrequent syncope, if not diagnosed with 3 weeks of standard event monitoring and/or mobile cardiac outpatient telemetry, after modification of potentially syncope-causing medications or associated with autonomic dysfunction - o Abnormal tests such as electrophysiology study or tilt table testing
+- cardiomyopathy or use of medications known to cause malignant arrhythmias such as those prolonging the QT interval - o Recurrent or unexplained infrequent syncope, if not diagnosed with 3 weeks of standard event monitoring and/or mobile cardiac outpatient telemetry, in the presence of abnormal rhythm on ECG, long QT syndrome, Brugada ECG pattern, second degree or more severe AV conduction abnormality, family history of sudden death, history of pulmonary hypertension, structural heart disease (severe aortic stenosis, hypertrophic cardiomyopathy, congenital heart disease), severe coronary artery disease, after modification of potentially syncope-causing medications or associated with autonomic dysfunction - o Abnormal tests such as electrophysiology study or tilt table testing

-Replacement of implantable ambulatory event monitors is considered medically necessary for an individual who continues to meet all initial criteria for insertion described above and the existing device is beyond its useful life span, is irreparable, or no longer operating.
+Replacement of implantable ambulatory event monitors is considered medically necessary for an individual who continues to meet ALL initial criteria for insertion described above and the existing device is beyond its useful life span, is irreparable, or no longer operating.

-Wearable heart rhythm monitors (Cardiac Self-Monitoring Devices) commercially available to the general public and purchased for home use are not medically necessary due to insufficient evidence of efficacy and are considered a convenience item.
+Wearable heart rhythm monitors (Cardiac Self-Monitoring Devices) commercially available to the general public and purchased for home use are not medically necessary due to insufficient evidence of efficacy and are considered a covenience of item.
 Such items include (but are not limited to):

-- A self-monitoring device that includes an ECG monitor combined with a personal electronic device such as a cellular telephone or watch - Hardware or software required for downloading ECG data to a device such as personal computer, tablet, or smart phone
+- hHardware or software required for downloading ECG data to a device such as personal computer, tablet or smart phone